Learn more about our Financial Modeling Classes

 - Excel Techniques: Learn various Excel techniques, including Data Validation, CHOOSE, Data Tables, Goal Seek and more.

 - Leveraged Buyouts: Review LBOs essentials, the players, and typical transaction structures.
-Create a simple LBO model to illustrate how these deals work and how private equity firms analyzes them.
+Create a simple LBO model to illustrate how these deals work and how private equity firms analyze them.

 - Real Company Analysis: At home, review a presentation and financial statements for a public restaurant company.
 Understand the company's business model, growth drivers, profitability metrics, and other factors that impact valuation.

 - Model Projections: Analyze the company's revenue and expenses via financial statements and management commentary.
 Adjust for one-time items.
-Understand what is causing revenue increases/decreaes and margin expansion/contraction.
+Understand what is causing revenue increases/decreases and margin expansion/contraction.
 What will happen going forward?

 - Corporate Valuation: Calculate the WACC for the discount rate.
 Use the WACC and terminal growth rate to determine the Terminal Value (Gordon Growth Model).

 - Derive a value per share: Using the projections and discounted cash flows, derive an equity value per share.
-Review the model for reasonableness and sensitize the main assumptions.
+Review the model for reasonableness and sensitize the fundamental assumptions.